eortizromero/eortizromero/README.md

 I'm Software Developer with Python, Javascript and Web tools

-- 🔭 I’m currently working on Seguritech with ERP Odoo
+- 🔭 I’m currently working with ERP Odoo, Django and Flask

 - 💬 Ask me about ...
   - Python